Skip to content

 The layers between [] can be replicated.

 Every layer in a neural network is trying to compress data from higher dimensional space to lower dimensional space.
-Below is an example of those method
+Below is an example of this method:

 # Convolutional layer